holy-tao/AhkWin32Projection/README.md

 ```

 >[!CAUTION]
 > When a proxy object is created at an existing memory location, the script has no way to know whether or not the underlying memory is valid.
-You can easily produce cause fatal errors by keeping references to proxies after their underlying memory has been freed, or by creating proxies at invalid memory locations.
+You can easily cause fatal errors by keeping references to proxies after their underlying memory has been freed, or by creating proxies at invalid memory locations.
 >
 > You can use `Win32Struct.Clone()` to create a clone of a struct backed by a `Buffer` if you need to hold on to struct values after the struct is freed.